Mental health journal prompts are a helpful way to explore feelings of anxiety and depression in a safe personal space.

 - What does success mean to you?

-- Journal 5 inspirational quotes that make you feel hopeful.
+- Journal 5 inspirational quotes that make you feel hopeful, happy, uplifted, or inspired.

-You can download and print these journal prompts right here:
+You can download and print these mental health journaling prompts here:

-Free PDF Printable Worksheet: Mental Health Journal Prompts for Anxiety and Depression
+Mental Health Journal Prompts PDF Printable for Anxiety and Depression

-Feel free to share this list of questions with a friend, use it in therapy, or use it for any personal reason you would like.
+Feel free to share this list of questions with a friend or family member.
+Use it in therapy to work through anxiety, depression, or other mental illnesses.
+Or use it for any personal reason you would like.
+Print out as many copies as you want.

-Self-knowledge is very empowering.
-Please take care of yourself and go easy on yourself in your self-discovery and wellness journey.
+Please take care of yourself in your self-discovery and wellness journey.
 Your mental health matters, and you matter!
 Let me know what you think in the comments!

 You may also like: